kamacharovs/aiof-auth/README.md

 ## Documentation

-Overall documentation for the AIOF Auth Microservice
+Overall documentation for the aiof Auth microservice

 ### Authentication